gabemartinez/trivia/README.md

 Trivia - A React/Redux App is a widget that ASU will be using for news articles in order to interact with readers.

-The widget takes in an object of questions and their answers, then displays them one by one for a user to test their knowledge with.
+The widget takes in an object of questions and their answers, then displays them one by one for a user to test their knowledge.
+Most answers will be found in the article that the widget is embedded into.

 Score is being kept.
+UX adjustments and animations have been added in, thanks to [animate.css](https://daneden.github.io/animate.css/).

 More options will be added soon.

-###Getting Started###

-There are two methods for getting started with this repo.

 ####Setup with npm#####

-Clone this repo, install dependencies, then start the dev server with the following:
+Clone the repo, install dependencies, then start the dev server with the following:

 ```
 	> git clone https://github.com/gabemartinez/trivia.git